 • Scotia Bank

-If your financial institution is not listed here please contact us at 519-747-0500, and we will endeavor to add this bank to our list.
+If your financial institution is not listed here please contact us at 519-747-0500, and we will inquire to add this bank to our list.

 You can also pay with Visa, Master Card or American Express.